Ideas-on-Stage/ideasonstage.com/content/news/2022-06-09-public-speaking-a-proven-process-to-build-your-confidence.en.md

 Get properly prepared and you will find that presenting becomes exciting not daunting.

 ## Feedback

 If this article has helped you, I would appreciate any feedback.
 Please get in touch or share the article with any colleagues or friends who might benefit from the ideas.

-If you want to improve your presentation skills further try out the [**Confident Presenter Scorecard.**](https://presentationscorecard.scoreapp.com/)

-After answering a series of simple questions with yes or no answers you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll also get a free pdf copy of our best-selling book **Business Presentation Revolution.**
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.